germaniumhq/mopyx/README.rst

             self.desc = "initial description" # a rerender will be triggered.
 This is self.title = "initial title"      # mapped in the actual rendering.
 Changing self.other = "initial other"      # `other` will not trigger a rerender.

+        # Computed properties change only when properties they depend on change, and are
+        # great at moving the logic of caching outside the renderer.
+        @computed
+        def title_desc(self):
+            return f"{self.title} {self.desc}"

     class UpdateModelService: